Combined Degree Description

 - Official transcripts of all prior college-level work (undergraduate Bachelor’s degree and any graduate transcripts);

-- Official GRE scores or equivalent;
+- Official GRE scores or equivalent; *Please reach out to the PHD program regarding this requirement

 - Official TOEFL scores, if applicable;